5 Local Tips For Turks & Caicos With Kids

 3. Take a Ferry Ride

-This past spring we had the chance to take our daughter on the new ferry service that allows travelers to travel from Provo to South Caicos and back in a single day.
+This past spring we had the chance to take our daughter on the fast-ferry service that takes travelers from Provo to South Caicos and back in a single day.

 With older kids: South Caicos has excellent fishing and SCUBA diving.